Multi-Task GRPO: Reliable LLM Reasoning Across Tasks: Practical Implementation and Additional Experiments

 \Cref{fig:zebra-wt-perf-speed-app} (left) shows the task weights assigned to Zebra throughout training.
 Our method initially assigns a lower weight to Zebra and gradually increases it as relative task performance evolves (see also \Cref{fig:perf-wts-exp1}).
 In contrast, all baselines steadily reduce the weight assigned to Zebra over time.
 This adaptive reweighting explains the higher Zebra accuracy achieved by our method.

 \Cref{fig:zebra-wt-perf-speed-app} (right) reports the number of training steps required to reach specified worst-task accuracy thresholds in Experiment~2.
-Consistent with the trends observed in \Cref{fig:perf-speed}, our method reaches all thresholds in fewer training steps than the baseline methods, indicating faster progress on the weakest task.
-These results further show that our approach not only improves final worst-task accuracy but also accelerates learning on under-performing tasks, even in the larger 9-task setting.
+Consistent with the trends observed in \Cref{fig:perf-speed}, our method reaches all thresholds in fewer steps than the baselines, indicating faster progress on the weakest task.
+These results show that our approach not only improves final worst-task accuracy but also accelerates learning on under-performing tasks, even in the larger 9-task setting.

-We further analyze the contribution of \algofil{} towards the performance of \algo{}. \Cref{fig:exp-1-app} (left) compares \algo{} with and without \algofil{} (RPS).
+We further analyze the contribution of \algofil{} towards the performance of \algo{}. \Cref{fig:arc-focus} compares \algo{} with and without the ratio-preserving constraint (RPS).
 Without RPS, the method assigns higher weights to ARC to compensate for the mismatch between target task weights and the effective task representation in the training batch.
 However, this compensation is insufficient as the effective ARC representation remains lower than when RPS is enabled, highlighting the benefit of \algofil{}.
+Concretely, dropping the ratio-preserving constraint (while still filtering zero-gradient samples and resampling) leaves ARC with a \emph{higher} mean assigned weight ($0.63$ vs.\ $0.43$) but a \emph{lower} realized batch proportion ($0.36$ vs.\ $0.43$), and correspondingly lower ARC accuracy ($62.4\%$ vs.\ $64.8\%$).
+This shows that enforcing the ratio-preserving constraint is what converts the intended weight into actual gradient contribution.

-\Cref{fig:exp-1-app} (right) compares our method with and without Acceptance-Aware Sampling (AAS), a key component of \algofil{} (see \Cref{alg:eff-ensure-dapo}).
+\Cref{fig:arc-focus} (rightmost panel) compares our method with and without Acceptance-Aware Sampling (AAS), a key component of \algofil{} (see \Cref{alg:eff-ensure-dapo}).
 Removing AAS leads to a higher number of resampling rounds on average (the curve is smoothed for readability), demonstrating that AAS improves sampling efficiency.